Frequently Asked Questions for Ecofan Fans: (UK Version)

 Simply place your Ecofan on the top of your stove*, away from the flue pipe, allowing the back of your fan to have access to cooler, room temperature air.
 The thermoelectric modules require a temperature difference to create the electricity needed to operate the fan’s motor.*Not recommended for wood or gas stove inserts.

-- For woodstoves the acceptable running temperature for the Ecofan AirMax is between 85°C and 345°C; for the Ecofan UltrAir it’s between 100°C and 345°C while for the Original it's between 110°C and 345°C. Relocate your woodstove Ecofan to a cooler spot if your stovetop exceeds 345°C.
+- For woodstoves the acceptable running temperature for the Ecofan AirMax is between 85°C and 345°C; for the Ecofan UltrAir it’s between 100°C and 345°C while for the Original or Original Mini, it's between 110°C and 345°C. Relocate your woodstove Ecofan to a cooler spot if your stovetop exceeds 345°C.

 - For gas-stoves the optimal running temperature for the Ecofan 806GS is between 65°C and 150°C. Operating above the recommended temperature may be hazardous due to excessive blade speed.
 Never use an Ecofan 806GS on a wood-stove.